gitAjjk/-ShaftlessClock-Pub/README.md

-# -ShaftlessClock-Pub
+# ShaftlessClock V1.0
 Clockwork with no axis / shafts
+Started on [hackaday](https://hackaday.io/project/196036/details/), but further maintained here.

 ## Version 1: Hollow
 This is a set of large inside gears with small centre gears to next stage.
 Each wheel is an hollow/inner gear; I used old vinyl LongPlayrecords (cheap and abundant available material) and this sets the max size I use.